imdhemy/imdhemy.github.io/about.markdown

 permalink: /about/
 ---

-I wasn't planning to become a Software Engineer.
+I wasn’t planning to become a Software Engineer.
 I was a medical student at one of the top medical schools in the middle east,  [Kasr Alainy](https://en.wikipedia.org/wiki/Qasr_El_Eyni_Hospital).

-In October.
-2011 I started to study Computer science.
-I graduated in 2015 with a Bachelor's degree in computer science, and I was ranked the first in my class.
+In October 2011 I started to study Computer science.
+I graduated in 2015 with a Bachelor’s degree in computer science and was ranked the first in my class.

 It was a hard shift, especially in our oriental society, but I did it!